Each NFL team’s backup QB, ranked by tier

 These three are capable of sustained competence, but they’re known for so much worse.
 I want to write the rest of this section exactly as much as you’d like to read it, so let’s move on.

-Tier VI: Possibly in our longterm plans, but possibly not ¯\_(ツ)_/¯
+Tier VI: Possibly in our long-term plans, but possibly not ¯\_(ツ)_/¯

 Will Grier, Panthers